cy6erskunk/q-n-a/docs/Organisational-rules.md

 The winner (first ranked fencer) of each senior official ranking of the FIE will be announced at

 the end of the Senior World Championships or Olympic Games.
-October 2024

-35

-FIE

 The winner (first ranked fencer) of each junior official ranking will be announced at the end of the Junior World Championships.